fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 The details of this are in the F# language specification.

-Both the  `... part1; return varspace` subject to the extra processing specified in this RFC.
+The  `... part1; return varspace` is subject to the extra processing specified in this RFC.
 For example, it is eligible to become a `BindReturn` if `part1` is a `let! .. and! ...`.

-The `let! varspace = ... in part2` is likewise subject to the extra processing specified in this RFC.
+Likewise, the `let! varspace = ... in part2` is also subject to the extra processing specified in this RFC.
 For example, it is eligible to become a `BindReturn` if `part2` is a simple `return`.

 An example is given in [the accompanying design note](https://github.com/dsyme/fsharp-presentations/blob/master/design-notes/rethinking-applicatives.md)